-This is the most important screening process in which candidates are assessed on Subject Knowledge, General Awareness, Attitude, Etiquettes and Attire.
+This is the most important screening process in which candidates are assessed on Subject Knowledge, General Awareness, Attitude, Etiquettes, and Attire.
 While going for the PI, brush-up your graduation subjects thoroughly.
-You should have clear understanding of the popular theories or concepts related to the courses studied.
+You should have a clear understanding of the popular theories or concepts related to the courses studied.
 You should also be aware of important events that have recently happened nationally or internationally.
-Also go through the application form that you filled up for that particular B-school.
+Also, go through the application form that you filled up for that particular B-school.

 One question that is most commonly asked is ‘Tell us about yourself’ or ‘Introduce Yourself’.
 This is a tricky question as the interviewer may pick a lot of weak spots from this introduction and may cross-question you to make you nervous and confused.
 Your initial introduction should be brief and must mention mostly those aspects which are not mentioned in the application form.
 You can tell about the graduation stream, experience if any, internships or training programs and your interests and hobbies.
 You may be asked the justification for opting for a management course instead of going for a job, PSU competitions or post-graduation in the existing stream.
 You may also be asked about your career plans on completion of the management program, after two years.
 Always take permission before entering the room and while taking the seat.
 Greet the interviewers before sitting and thank them while leaving the room.
 Always look straight into the eyes of the interviewer and do not look elsewhere while answering the questions.
 Your attire should be professional i.e. plain shirt, dark-colored trousers, coat, tie or scarf, polished leather shoes, shaven beard in case of boys and neatly combed or tied hair.
 This attire is still preferred by most of the corporate professionals.